praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

    Graph : PgxGraph[name=MED_REC_PG_OBJ_974_G, N=974, E=3499, created=1664544333468]
    ```

     The output of Infomap will have the Community Ids with the nodes in that community.
-Each and every node will fall under one or the other cluster.
-Out of 974 nodes, just for understanding shown the clusters related to Patient Details, Medications and Orders.
+Every node will fall under one or the other cluster.
+Out of 974 nodes, just for the understanding shown, the clusters related to Patient Details, Medications, and Orders.
 The complete output can be seen in the file `dra-output-medical-records-974-nodes.txt`

-	- The nodes in cluster with community 104 is related to Orders.
+	- The nodes in the cluster with community 104 are related to Orders.
-	- The nodes in cluster with community 121 is related to Medications.
+	- The nodes in the cluster with community 121 are related to Medications.
-	- The nodes in cluster with community 221 is related to Patient Details.
+	- The nodes in the cluster with community 221 are related to Patient Details.

      ```text